mebeim/aoc/2019/README.md

 ```

 We can now re-build the graph using the updated maze and run the solution
-starting from all the characters in the string `'1234'`.
+starting from all the sources identified by the characters in the string
+`'1234'`.

 ```python
 G, _      = build_graph(maze)